yasamino/CellSim3D/readme.md

 mpirun -np 1 ./CellDiv 10 inp.json 1 1 1
 ~~~
 To start the simulation with 10 initial cells.

-The last three inputs divide the simulation box in the x,y, and z directions and create subsystems.
-Each GPU will handle one subsystem, so make sure the multiplication of these three terms equals the number of processors you have specified.
+Note: The product of the number of sections in the x, y, and z dimensions must equal the number of processors.

 ## Visualization in Blender